US Flag - fm USfamily.net

 2020

 • 274, December: Computer technology standardization and Instruction Set Architecture (ISA) re-use saved the government un-calculated millions of dollars.
-Prologue by Charles Alcon, Lcdr US Navy ret.
+Prologue by Charles Alcon, LCDR US Navy ret.

 • 273, November: World Wide, an anthology of places and people outside of the United States - all connected to UNIVAC/Sperry/Unisys in St. Paul.